 Day 1: San Jose

-Our family Costa Rica trip begins upon arrival in San Jose, where we'll transfer to our hotel.
-We meet our Expedition Leader at an orientation dinner this evening.
+Our family Costa Rica trip begins upon arrival in San Jose, where we'll transfer to our hotel and meet our Expedition Leader at an orientation dinner.

 Day 2: Rafting / Sarapiqui

-After breakfast, we make our way north to the protected rain forest around Sarapiqui, an outstanding ecotourism destination.
-Here we experience the thrill of a jungle rafting excursion on the Sarapiqui River.
-Later, we’ll visit the Tirimbina Rainforest Center to learn about bats found in this region.
-On a night walk into the forest, we find the mist nets that scientists have erected to trap bats.
+After breakfast, we make our way north to the protected rain forest around Sarapiqui, an outstanding ecotourism destination, where we experience the thrill of a jungle rafting excursion on the Sarapiqui River.
+We’ll then visit the Tirimbina Rainforest Center to learn about the bats found in this region.
+On a night walk into the rain forest, we find the mist nets that scientists have erected to trap bats.

 Day 3: La Selva / Sarapiqui

 This morning, we learn about global efforts to conserve rain forests on a guided walk through La Selva, an international biological research station.
 During our short hike, we may see monkeys, sloths, peccaries, iguanas and up to 400 different kinds of birds!
 After lunch, visit Hacienda Pozo Azul, a working ranch that offers some of the best nature adventures in Costa Rica.
 Here, we explore the trails on horseback, hoping to spot Howler monkeys, three-toed sloths and the myriad birds that thrive in this region.